superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 Superlinked's framework lets you create vectors that are smarter representations of your data, empowering you to retrieve high quality, actionable insights (e.g., understanding why different ad creatives attract different users) without postprocessing or reranking.

-Let's walk through how you can perform user acquisition analytics on ad creatives using Superlinked library elements, namely:
+Let's walk through how you can perform user acquisition analysis on ad creatives using Superlinked library elements, namely:

 Recency space - encodes when a data point occurred (e.g., users' signup date) Number space - encodes the frequency of a data event (e.g., subscribed users' API calls/day)